Home Compare IFX.DE vs WAF.DE

 Infineon Technologies vs Siltronic: Which Stock Looks Stronger in 2026?

-Infineon Technologies holds the cleaner structural position, with the lead spread across growth and profitability.
+Infineon Technologies holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Siltronic still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON